axiomzen/Alike/README.md

 ## Benchmarks

-We tried being consistent and flexible on benchmarks.
-Run it with `coffee benchmark/` takes ~ 280s in a simple Macbook Air
+Run it with `coffee benchmark/` takes about 280s on a Macbook Air.

-To keep the rules of good benchmarks, we benchmark it against what we consider real world sized sets of data, it should also help drawing conclusions on best use cases.
+The benchmarks are designed to reflect realistically sized sets of data.
+They don't ship with the `npm` package to keep things light.

 ## License